sarthaksadh01/devjam/README.md

 2. **Auto generated General Instructions**

-_To save Admin's time in writing general intructions about the duration of test, number of questionsetc, we have added the functionality of auto generating these instructions to save admin's time._
+_To save Admin's time in writing general intructions about the duration of test, number of questions etc, we have added the functionality of auto generating these instructions to save admin's time._

 3. **Prevent Tab Changing**